coderaiser/putout/README.md

 - [**Goldstein**](https://github.com/coderaiser/goldstein): JavaScript with no limits 🤫.
 - [🎬**MadCut**](https://github.com/coderaiser/goldstein): CLI tool to cut markdown into peaces.

-Do you use `putout` in your application as well?
+Do you use 🐊**Putout** in your application as well?
 Please open a Pull Request to include it here.
 We would love to have it in our list.

 ## 📻 Versioning Policy